INFP Personality Type: Complete Personality Guide

 Turbulent mediators tend to be dissatisfied with their current state and use this dissatisfaction to improve themselves.
 They are likely to hold themselves to a very high standard and end up becoming overwhelmed.

 Compared to INFP-As, they may consider themselves lazy, which is often an inaccurate self-evaluation.
-Opinions matter a lot to turbulent types and tend to be more self-critical and sensitive than their assertive peers.
+Opinions matter a lot to turbulent types and are tend to be more self-critical and sensitive than their assertive peers.

-INFP Strengths and Weaknesses
+INFP’s Strengths and Weaknesses

 Their compassionate nature allows INFPs to use their natural strengths to make an impact on others around them.